Pilot (Revenge): Plot

 Emily strikes up a romance with Daniel and flirts with him throughout the rest of the party.
 Nolan Ross, who was at the charity party recording the entire event, recognizes Emily Thorne as Amanda Clarke.
 He goes to her house and offers to help her seek vengeance on the people who destroyed her and her father's lives.
 She refuses his help and says that Amanda Clarke no longer exists.
 Emily then flashes back to her 18th birthday when Nolan came to pick her up from a detention center.
 He told Amanda that her father had died, and that he had been falsely accused and did not have anything to do with the crash of Flight 197.
 Nolan also said that her father was the only person who invested in his company in its early stages, and now that she is 18 years old she is officially a 49% owner of his company.
 Nolan hands her a box, with the double infinity mark carved on the top, that her father left for her and a diary he wrote.
 Emily's father, in his letters and diaries, asks her to forgive those who wronged her and live a life full of happiness.
 However, she refuses and chooses to take revenge on those who destroyed her family.

 Victoria confronts Conrad about the affair, and he says that he gave up everything once to show how much he cared about her.
 Victoria rebukes him, saying that she returned the favor and destroyed a man, but Conrad says that that was all her idea.
 Conrad continues and states that Victoria did what she did to save herself as much as he did.
 Victoria fires back and says it is a compromise she is constantly reminded of everyday.
 Conrad concludes the argument that Victoria got plenty in the bargain.

 Emily goes out to the boat deck of the beach house and holds a watch she found in the box that reads, "David, until forever, Victoria."
 Victoria watches Emily from her balcony, then calls her husband's head of security to investigate Emily Thorne.

-A flashback reveals that Emily posed as a maid at the South Fork Inn earlier and poured a small amount of an unknown clear liquid into Conrad's soup, causing him to end up in the hospital.
+A flashback reveals that Emily posed as a maid at the South Fork Inn earlier and spiked Conrad's soup, causing him to end up in the hospital.